KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 ### Items Beside Each Other at the Table

-Another large amount of clues in this riddle are in the form of statements such
-as:

 > Someone else carried a valuable War Medal and when she saw it, the visitor
 > from Dabokva next to her...